Azure/azure-storage-azcopy/README.md

 ![Keys](images/keys.png)

-To generate a private & public keypair for AzCopy, perform the following steps in a command line, replacing example-app with your app name:
+To generate a private & public keypair for AzCopy (if you did not opt to use Azure CLI), perform the following steps in a command line, replacing example-app with your app name:

     4a.
 Generate a private key